Prof Han Baltussen

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Han Baltussen (FAHA) is an eminent international expert in the history of philosophy.
-He is currently the W.W.
-Hughes Professor of Classics — one of Adelaide University's two founding chairs (1874) — at the Department of Historical and Classical Studies.
-He received the B.A., M.A. in Classics and his Ph.D. in Ancient Philosophy at the Department of Philosophy at Utrecht University (1993).
-Before coming to the University of Adelaide he held several postdoctoral positions and worked at Kings College London (Philosophy Dept.) as a tutor in ancient philosophy and chief assistant editor to the Ancient Commentators on Aristotle Translation Project.
+Han Baltussen (FAHA) is Emeritus Professor of Classics and Ancient Thought at Addelaide University and holder of an ARC-DP grant on the theme of self-consolation and self-care in antiquity.
+He is the former W.W.
+Hughes Professor of Classics — one of the two founding chairs of the university of Adelaide (1874).
+He received the B.A., M.A. at the Classics Department (1988) and his Ph.D. in Ancient Philosophy at the Department of Philosophy of Utrecht University (1993).
+Before coming to the University of Adelaide he held several postdoctoral positions, including at Centre for Hellenic Studies (Washington DC 1996-7), Utrecht University, and Kings College London (Philosophy Dept.), where he was a tutor in ancient philosophy and chief assistant editor to the Ancient Commentators on Aristotle Translation Project.
+He also held prestigious fellowships at the Princeton Institute for Advanced Study (2006), and Edinburgh's Institute for Advanced Studies in the Humanities (IASH 2024).

-He served as Head of Department (2009-2013) and as the Head of the Classical Studies Section of the Australian Academy of the Humanities (2017–2020), and serves on the Advisory Boards of the journals 'Studies in Late Antiquity' and 'Aristotelica', the book series 'Rutgers Studies in the Humanities' (Routledge) and the ERC Project "Fragments of Aristotle" which is based at the University of Padua (Italy).
+Professor Baltussen has served in various roles of leadership, and currently serves on the Advisory Boards of the journals 'Studies in Late Antiquity' and 'Aristotelica', the book series 'Rutgers Studies in the Humanities' (Routledge) and the ERC Project "Fragments of Aristotle" (University of Padua, Italy).

 My research interests cover a range of topics in intellectual history and the history of ideas from antiquity to the early modern age, focusing on three themes: origin, transmission, and evolution of ideas.
 My work has successfully connected the world of Greece and Rome with our own time, in both public talks and scholarly projects on topical subjects such as grief (see The Conversation and "The Power of the Humanities"), censorship, Stoicism.
 I have collaborated with colleagues on subversion and censorship (with P.J.
 Davis), the transmission of philosophy from the Hellenistic period to Late Antiquity (with DT Runia and J Mansfeld), and Stoicism in the Enlightenment (with Lisa Hill).
 I regularly give public talks and lectures to highlight the ongoing importance of human concerns so similar across time.
 I was co-editor of the journal Antichthon, published by Cambridge University Press 2015-2021.
 My current book projects concern ancient consolations, a commentary on Theophrastus' fragments in doxography.
 The most recent publications are a new text and translation of Eunapius.
 Lives of Philosophers and Sophists for the well-known Loeb Classical Library series (vol. 134 Harvard Press, combined with Graeme Miles' Philostratus.
 Lives of Sophists, June 2023) and Pain Narratives in Greco-Roman Writings (jointly edited with J.R.
 Clarke and D. King, EJ Brill, July 2023).